Overview

 a client's own situation.
 Performance variation from the norm will also trigger a portfolio review.

-current security positions and the likelihood that the performance of each security will contribute to the investment
+They are instructed to consider the client's current security positions and the likelihood that the performance of each

-objectives of the client.
+security will contribute to the investment objectives of the client.

 C. Contents and Frequency of Account Reports to Clients